alokpurohit18/alokpurohit18/README.md

 ## I'm a Programmer, Developer and Problem Solver!!

-- 🎓 I'm a final year undergrad student, pursuing B. Tech in Computer Engineering from [Mukesh Patel School of Technology Management and Engineering, NMIMS University, Mumbai](https://engineering.nmims.edu/)
+- 🎓 I'm a final year undergrad student, pursuing B. Tech in Computer Engineering from [Mukesh Patel School of Technology Management and Engineering, NMIMS University, Mumbai.](https://engineering.nmims.edu/)
 - 🌱 I’m currently learning everything 🤣.
-But I am more interested in Javascript, Python, Java and Object Oriented Programming
+But I am more interested in Javascript, Python, Java and Object Oriented Programming.
 - 💻 I love working with **ReactJS.**
 - 🥅 2022 Goals: Learn more about Data Analysis, Big Data Engineering and Machine Learning.
 I also want to contribute more to DevOps and to the Open Source Community.
 - ⚡ Fun fact: I love to watch, play and follow football.
 I am a hardcore Red Devil !!!
-- 😻 Check out my Personal Website: - [My Portfolio Website](https://alokpurohit18.github.io/PersonalWebsite/)
+- 😻 Check out my Personal Website: [My Portfolio Website](https://alokpurohit18.github.io/PersonalWebsite/)

 ---